Dear Fellow Shareholders,

 A Word of Appreciation

-Thank you for supporting us.
+Thank you for supporting us and joining us on this journey of progress.
 I look forward to seeing you at our upcoming Annual General Meeting.

 Wong Fong Fui